-Event data partitions are created every 24 hours, but they are not closed for roughly 48 hours (in case some data arrives late).
+Event data partitions are created every 24 hours.
 Event data is stored in the data/eventdata directory with subdirectory names prefixed with the year, month, and day when the partition was created (yyyymmdd).
-For example, the path to a complete event data partition, relative to the installation directory, is data/eventdata/20090101\408E7E50-C02E-4325-B7C5-2B9FE4853476.
+For example, the path to a complete event data partition, relative to the installation directory, is data/eventdata/20090101_408E7E50-C02E-4325-B7C5-2B9FE4853476.
 You can use this hierarchy to know when a partition is closed.
 Subdirectories whose date is at least 48 hours old should be in the closed state.

-For more information on the event data directory hierarchy, see Table 5-3, "Event Data Directory Structure," on page 95.
+For more information about the event data directory hierarchy, see Table 6-3, "Event Data Directory Structure," on page 59.

-You should wait until event data partitions have been copied to networked storage before copying them to tape.
-Before you copy, make sure that the directory is not currently being copied from local storage.
-To do this, see if there is a local storage directory partition of the same name.
-If the corresponding local storage directory partition is not present, the networked storage directory partition is not being copied.
-If the corresponding local storage directory partition are also in the networked storage directory partition and that they are all of the same size.
+You should wait until event data partitions have been copied to secondary storage before copying them to tape.
+Before you copy, ensure that the directory is not currently being copied from primary storage.
+To do this, see if there is a primary storage directory partition of the same name.
+If the corresponding primary storage directory partition is not present, the secondary storage directory partition is not being copied.
+If the corresponding primary storage directory partition is still present, sure that all of the files in the primary storage directory partition are also in the secondary storage directory partition and that they are all of the same size.
 If they are all present and of the same size, it is highly likely that they are not currently being copied.

-5.9.6 Restoring Data
+6.8.6 Restoring Data

-The event data restoration feature of Sentinel enables you to restore old, lost, or deleted event data.
+The event data restoration feature enables you to restore old, lost, or deleted event data.
 You can also restore the data from other systems.
-You can select and restore the event partitions by using the Sentinel Web interface.
+You can select and restore the event partitions in the Sentinel Web interface.
 You can also control when these restored event partitions expire.

 NOTE: The Data Restoration feature is a licensed feature.
 This feature is not available with the free or trial licenses.
-For more information, see "Understanding License Information" in the NetIQ Sentinel 7.1 Installation and Configuration Guide.
+For more information, see "Understanding License Information" in the NetIQ Sentinel Installation and Configuration Guide.

-- "Enabling Event Data for Restoration" on page 115 - "Viewing Event Data Available for Restoration" on page 116 - "Restoring Event Data" on page 116 - "Configuring Restored Event Data to Expire" on page 116
+- "Enabling Event Data for Restoration" on page 75 - "Viewing Event Data Available for Restoration" on page 75 - "Restoring Event Data" on page 76 - "Configuring Restored Event Data to Expire" on page 76